wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/explore-power-bi-service/includes/4-collaborate-and-share.md

-If you have ever worked on a project with coworkers and ended up with 10 versions of the same report, you are familiar with the pains of version control.
+The pains of version control are common.
+For example, working on a project with coworkers and ending up with 10 versions of the same report.
 Frequently, in these situations, as you and your colleagues edit and update a report, you lose track of which, if any, is the most updated version.

 ![Image of the problem with working with different versions of a report.](../media/1-4/power-bi-versioning-problem7.png)

 Power BI simplifies collaboration and improves the outcome by allowing you and your colleagues to work simultaneously on the same dashboards and reports.
-And, while you and your colleagues explore the data and make changes to the reports and dashboards, the underlying is not impacted.
+And, while you and your colleagues explore the data and make changes to the reports and dashboards, the underlying is not affected.

 ![Image showing that everyone is working with the same version of a Power BI report.](../media/1-4/power-bi-versioning-solution7.png)